-The experiments are run with a three hour cycling with forecast up to 24 hours lead time at 00, 06, 12 and 18 Z. During the intermediate hours only the three hour forecasts are produced that serve as first guess in the following analysis.
-The experiments include all the observations used in the MetCoOp operational runs, i.e. conventional observations (synop stations, ships, aircraft including MODE-S data and radio soundings), satellite radiances from the Advanced Microwave Sounding Unit (AMSU)-A, the Microwave Humidity Sounder (MHS) and the Infrared Atmospheric Sounding Interferometer (IASI), scatterometer winds, ground based Global Navigational Satellite System (GNSS) and radar reflectivity.
+The experiments are run with a 3-h cycling with forecast up to 24-h lead time at 0000, 0600, 1200, and 1800 UTC.
+During the intermediate hours, only the 3-h forecasts are produced that serve as first guess in the following analysis.
+The experiments include all the observations used in the MetCoOp operational runs, that is, conventional observations [synoptic (synop) stations, ships, aircraft including mode-selective enhanced surveillance (Mode-S) data and radio soundings], satellite radiances from the Advanced Microwave Sounding Unit (AMSU)-A, the Microwave Humidity Sounder (MHS) and the Infrared Atmospheric Sounding Interferometer (IASI), scatterometer winds, ground-based Global Navigational Satellite System (GNSS) and radar reflectivity.

-The two filters for radar radial velocity described in the previous section were applied to all the radial velocity experiments, i.e. tighter first-guess check limit and higher observation error.
-All experiments are run with the same settings for reflectivity as in the operational runs, i.e. 6 km SO and a thinning of 15 km for the active observations.
-Attempts were made to decrease the thinning for reflectivity but the results were not satisfactory so these experiments were not further explored.
+The two filters for radar radial velocity described in the previous section were applied to all the radial velocity experiments, that is, tighter first-guess check limit and higher observation error.
+All experiments are run with the same settings for reflectivity as in the operational runs, that is, 6 km SO and a thinning of 15 km for the active observations.
+Attempts were made to decrease the thinning for reflectivity, but the results were not satisfactory, so these experiments were not further explored.

 Four experiments were included in this study.
-One of these is the Reference experiment that is similar to the operational MetCoOp run, while the other three experiments used different settings for the assimilation of radar radial velocity to investigate the optimal use of these observations.

-A more detail description of the experiments are:

-Reference: No radar radial velocity observations are included

-The same setup as the MetCoOp operational runs.
-Radar reflectivities are included using a SO size of 6 km in bin size and 3 degrees in azimuth direction.
+One of these is the reference experiment that is similar to the operational MetCoOp run, while the other three experiments used different settings for the assimilation of radar radial velocity to investigate the optimal use of these observations.
+A more detail description of the experiments is as follows: In the reference experiment, no radar radial velocity observations are included.
+It has the same setup as the MetCoOp operational runs.
+Radar reflectivities are included using a SO size of 6 km in bin size and 3° in azimuth direction.
 The final thinning in the data assimilation step for reflectivity is 15 km.

-Exp1: Radar radial velocity observations are included with 6 km, 3 degree SO and equal thinning for both radial velocities and reflectivities (15 km).

-In this first experiment the radial velocities were added with the same size of SO as reflectivity when used in the reference run, 6 km and 3 azimuth angles, and with the same thinning as in the reference experiment (15 km).
+In experiment 1 (Exp1), radar radial velocity observations are included with 6-km, 3° SO, and equal thinning for both radial velocities and reflectivities (15 km).
+In this first experiment, the radial velocities were added with the same size of SO as reflectivity when used in the reference run, 6 km and 3° azimuth angles, and with the same thinning as in the reference experiment (15 km).
 Therefore, in this case the same SO size and thinning in the data assimilation is used for both reflectivity and radial velocity.

-Exp2: Radar radial velocity observations are included with 3 km, 2 degree SO and equal thinning for both radial velocities and reflectivities (15 km).

-In an attempt to increase the small scale information, the size of the SO was decreased to about half the size.
-The thinning in the data assimilation however, was still the same.
-This means that radial velocity and reflectivity was used differently in the assimilation.
+In experiment 2 (Exp2), radar radial velocity observations are included with 3-km, 2° SO, and equal thinning for both radial velocities and reflectivities (15 km).
+In an attempt to increase the small-scale information, the size of the SO was decreased to about one-half of the size.
+The thinning in the data assimilation, however, was still the same.
+This means that radial velocity and reflectivity were used differently in the assimilation.

-The drawback with this approach is that the preprocessing needs to be run two times, one for reflectivity and one for radial velocity.
-It also means that the amount of data is more than doubled since the data assimilation is designed so that arrays for both reflectivity and radial velocity are allocated even though just one will be used.
-Note that reflectivity is still needed to accompany the radial velocity observations in order to use the quality information even though it is not used in the assimilation.
+The drawback with this approach is that the preprocessing needs to be run two times: once for reflectivity and once for radial velocity.
+It also means that the number of data is more than doubled since the data assimilation is designed so that arrays for both reflectivity and radial velocity are allocated even though just one will be used.
+Note that reflectivity is still needed to accompany the radial velocity observations so as to use the quality information even though it is not used in the assimilation.